figurethingsout/voting-app/README.md

-# This is a voting-app used for learning purpose.
+# This is a simple voting app deployement used for learning purpose.

 Sourced by KodeKloud.com